FStarLang/FStar/README.md

 [Tuareg Mode]: https://github.com/ocaml/tuareg
 [MELPA]: http://melpa.org

-### Building an executable
+### Executing F* code

+By default F* only verifies the input code, it does not execute it.
-Generating executable code from F* can be achieved using the OCaml backend (the `--codegen OCaml` command-line argument to F*).
+To execute F* code one needs to translate it to OCaml using using the OCaml backend (the `--codegen OCaml` command-line argument to F*).
-The code most often depends on a support library;
+The generated executable OCaml code most often depends on a support library;
 obtaining this support library requires
 [bootstrapping in OCaml](https://github.com/FStarLang/FStar/blob/master/INSTALL.md#bootstrapping-the-compiler-in-ocaml)
-(once all prerequisites are satisfied running `make ocaml` in the `src` directory) and afterwards running `make parser` in the `src/ocaml-output` directory.
-(see [more instructions here]).
+(once all prerequisites are satisfied running `make ocaml` in the `src` directory) and afterwards running `make parser` in the `src/ocaml-output` directory (see [more instructions here]).

 [more instructions here]: https://github.com/FStarLang/FStar/blob/master/INSTALL.md\#creating-binary-packages-for-your-platform